krakan/micronomy/README.md

 ```

 You may want to change port and host IP.
 There is also a script
-`miccronomy.sh` that sets up a proper TLS certificate, HTTP to HTTPS
+`micronomy.sh` that sets up a proper TLS certificate, HTTP to HTTPS
 redirection and rudimentary logging.
 You'll most likely need to
 customize it before using it.